Hardship Withdrawals

 The following reasons qualify as a financial hardship as set forth in the plan document:

-• Preventing eviction from or foreclosure on the participant’s primary home
+- To prevent eviction from or foreclosure of mortgage on your primary residence

 Because hardship withdrawals can only be approved by the Plan Administrator, you will need to keep on file the applicable documentation (e.g., purchase and sales agreement, foreclosure notice) in the event your plan is audited.

 Active participants can withdraw only the amount needed to meet the financial hardship (including the estimated taxes payable on the hardship withdrawal).
-Participants must specify the investment options and the amount or percentage to be taken from each option, unless the withdrawal is for the entire account.
-If no instructions are given, the withdrawal will be made pro-rata from all of the available investment options.
-Also, the amount is subject to any applicable taxes, IRS early withdrawal penalties and withdrawal restrictions (for example, no withdrawals are allowed from the SDBA without first liquidating assets and transferring the necessary amount to the Program’s investment options).
+The withdrawal will be made pro-rata from all of the available investment options.
+Also, the amount is subject to any applicable taxes, IRS early withdrawal penalties and withdrawal restrictions (for example, no withdrawals are allowed from the PCRA without first liquidating assets and transferring the necessary amount to the Program’s investment options).

 Eligibility for a hardship withdrawal